 Imagine for a moment it’s Monday morning.
 You’ve just arrived to work and you’re enjoying your first cup of coffee.
 Unexpectedly, you receive a call from the receptionist.
 The U.S. Occupation Safety and Health Administration (U.S. OSHA) has just arrived and they’d like to meet you to discuss a safety complaint they’ve received from an employee.
 Your day just got a little bit more complicated!
 You best start looking at your safety procedures and look into products like a trench box for sale to see if they can be used to improve the safety of your workers.
 We’re using a trench box as an example as they are often used to improve the safety of utility workers and avoid cave-ins.
+There are many ways to keep your workers safe while they are at work, for example, you can check out this product at Platforms and Ladders, providing a way for your workers to transport and store items in high places.
 If these aren’t implemented workers might talk to someone similar to Las Vegas Workers Compensation Lawyer so they can get the compensation they deserve if they end up in a work-related accident due to neglecting health and safety.
 So, what should you expect during the OSHA visit?
 What questions should you ask and perhaps more importantly, what should you avoid?
 Have you visited oshatraininglasvegas.com and made sure you have the right training?
 What will OSHA wants to see during their visit?
 Will they ask you for paperwork?
 Do you have that paperwork?

 Within this book, respected OSHA consultant, David A. Casavant takes you behind the curtain and reveals exactly what happens during an OSHA inspection, rules for behavior during the audit and perhaps more importantly, what you can do now to comply with the often-complicated U.S. OSHA regulations.
 This essential guide simplifies complex regulatory law, provides commonsense strategies for compliance and should be included in every safety professional, risk manager, or attorney’s toolbox.